-One thing that surprised us about Bali was its size.
+One thing that surprised me about Bali was its size.
 This is no teeny tropical island – like the other Indonesian islands I visited, it’s like a country in its own right.
 At nearly 100km across you could probably circumnavigate it in a day, but you’d better start early!
 And if you’re planning a Bali itinerary, count at least 10 days and make sure you use the Bali transportation service to move around!

-And like the other Indonesian islands, it’s sorely lacking in public transport.
+Like the other Indonesian islands, Bali is sorely lacking in public transport.
 The options are limited, routes are non-obvious and schedules, in most cases, simply don’t exist.
 For the budget backpacker wanting to experience all the cafes in Bali, it represents a quandary – the locals clearly get around somehow, but all you see is adverts for private cars or the (generally) overpriced tourist shuttle buses.

 With a little research, however, you will see that it *is* possible to travel on the cheap in Bali.
 It will probably be long, uncomfortable and confusing so possibly not ideal when visiting Bali with kids – but you don’t have to break the bank to do it.

 If you do take the public bemo and bus system, it pays to start early in the morning.
 Generally, this is when the locals are travelling to-and-from market and neighbouring towns and options will be more plentiful.
 You won’t have to wait as long for a bus to fill up before leaving, and you’ll have better leverage when negotiating a price.
 Expect to get gouged – we could never pay the local prices – but go into it with a smile and try to negotiate a fare that is reasonable for you.